Allen ISD Student Nutrition Frequently Asked Questions

 There are two ways for parents to deposit funds into a student’s account:

-1. The Cafeteria Manager collects deposits in the morning before school starts in the Cafeteria.
+1. The Cafeteria Manager collects deposits in the morning before school starts and during serving period in the Cafeteria.
 Deposits are immediately entered into the student’s account.

 2. Credit card payments can be made online by registering on www.paypams.com

-There is a transaction fee charged by PAMS Lunchroom to cover the cost of maintaining the system.
+There is a transaction fee charged by PAYPAMS (third party vendor) to cover the cost of maintaining the system.
 (Please allow 24 to 48 hours for the online payment to be posted to the student’s account.)

 How do students know their balance?

-Students will be notified by the cashier when their balance falls below $4.00 for Elementary and $5.00 for Secondary Schools.
+Students will be notified by the cashier when their balance falls below $4.00 for Elementary and Middle Schools, $5.00 for LFC & AHS.
 Students can also check their balance by entering their Student ID or scanning their badge at any cash register station.
+Balance and purchases can also be viewed on the PAYPAMS website at no charge once an account is established.

 Is charging allowed?